OPALX-project/Manual/README.md

 * http://amas.web.psi.ch/opal/Documentation/2.0/OPAL_Manual.html

 Gitlab displays the translated content of Asciidoc files.
 You can use Gitlab to preview your changes.
-Unfortunatelly Gitlab does not support all features of Asciidoc, thus the preview in Gitlab is pretty useful but is not identical to the published version.
+Unfortunately Gitlab does not support all features of Asciidoc, thus the preview in Gitlab is pretty useful but is not identical to the published version.